neuvector/docs/user/pages/02.deploying/01.production/01.configmap/docs.md

 ```

 After controller is deployed, all the configuration files from both configmap and secret will be stored in /etc/config folder.

+Note that the secret is referred to in the standard Kubernetes and OpenShift Controller [deployment yaml files](/deploying/kubernetes#kubernetes-deployment-examples-for-neuvector) under Volumes.

 ### ConfigMaps and Persistent Storage
 Both the ConfigMaps and the [persistent storage](/deploying/production#backups-and-persistent-data) backup are only read when a new NeuVector cluster is deployed, or the cluster fails and is restarted.
 They are not used during rolling upgrades.